Last Updated Nov 8 2016

 Many people who have attempted to register fittings or vessels in Canada tell us that this is the most difficult task they have accomplished in their career.
 We listened to the stories about products not available in Canada: those who gave up in frustration, many more who didn’t even start.
 We have seen a surprising number of projects where the 3rd or 4th individual is taking a swing at getting CRNs – hoping that if they try one more time they will have better luck.
 Their predecessors changed jobs to avoid the pain.
 Shockingly, the biggest obstacle they have to overcome is finding out what the Canadian / provincial / reviewer registration requirements are.

 The struggle in getting jurisdictions to answer questions, and having the answers stick once submissions are made is tough.
-Extremely long incremental review times which get stuck once minor issues are found.
-Still happening, but fortunately less common.
+Extremely long incremental review times which get stuck once minor issues are found is still happening, but fortunately less common.
 Changing requirements once one province has signed off and the job goes on to others also cause a lot of pain.
 High costs of registration are also mentioned, but often turn out to be trivial compared with the associated in house costs.
 (And also those products that were supposed to be registered before going into service but never were…)

 This website was written with the hope of creating a list of guidelines that could be used universally to get acceptable CRN reviews.
 Just do A then B and Finally C – presto here is your CRN – works every time.
 Although it is unlikely that the CRN system will ever become uniform enough across provinces or reviewers, knowing the requirements and doing your best to meet them before submission remains your best approach.
 Doing it yourself, or getting expert help from a company like ours, this article is your high level introduction.
 Other articles on our website contain more in depth information and specific guidelines.